📞 Speak with someone today: 423-202-3008

 Closest clinic: Johnson City (15 miles)

-Carter County residents access opioid treatment through our Johnson City clinic, a short drive away.
+Carter County residents access opioid treatment through our Johnson City clinic.

 📍 Greeneville, TN